-With people spending over 5 hours per day on their smartphone, delivering ads via a mobile ad platform is a huge opportunity for companies to market their brand.
+With people spending over 5 hours per day on their smartphone, delivering ads via mobile ad platforms is a huge opportunity for companies to market their brand.

 But what type of ads can you deliver?